 Running will build muscle strength, but it won’t bulk you up to look like a weightlifter.
 You absorb 2-4 times your body weight when you land during running.
 This can contribute to muscle growth, especially if you’re new to running.

 According to one study, aerobic exercise like running will produce some skeletal muscle growth.
 You don’t necessarily need to do leg day at the gym to build muscles in your legs from running.

-That said, if you’ve been a runner for a long time, you probably won’t be able to build more muscle mass.
+That said, if you’ve been a runner for a long time, you probably won’t be able to build additional muscle mass.
+There’s even a question as to whether you’d want to.
 You’ve already seen the gains running produces.
 You might see some more definition on your muscles, but you probably have reached the limit for increasing slow-twitch muscles.

 You can start to build more muscle again by harnessing your fast twitch muscles.
 This can be by doing sprints or any kind of high-powered short exercise that you haven’t typically done.
 It needs to be harder and faster than previous workouts.
 Hill workouts are a great option.

 You can also add strength training to your schedule.
 It will improve your running in many aspects.
 This includes improved endurance, maximum sprint speed, running economy, and running performance—as one study found.
 Plus, it will help prevent injuries and keep you nice and healthy.

 Does Running Burn Muscle?

 Elite runners are, generally, super slender, which might make you wonder if running burns muscle.
 The short answer is no, unless your body runs out of other fuel to burn.
 In other words, if you don’t have many energy stores in other places, your body will use muscle protein.
 But that is an extreme scenario.